PIN-Cambodia/IDPoorDataDownloader/README.md

                      "pip install requests"
             - 'pyShp' - see https://pypi.python.org/pypi/pyshp
                      "pip install pyshp"
-# About

 # Limitations
-    At this point, the script only works for IDPOOR13 report.
+    - At this point, the script only works for IDPOOR13 report.
 Other reports will fail.
 --------------------------------------------------------------------------------------------
 # Known Issues